silvia-odwyer/Onyx/README.md

 Onyx is a multi-purpose media and utility bot, containing over 50 commands to help you bring the best of the web to your server.

-Make memes, send electronic cards, get answers to everything, and more, with Onyx.
+Watch YouTube videos, search for GIFs and stickers, get answers to everything, and more, with Onyx.
 This bot is powered by Node.JS, and coded using the Discord.JS library.

 Make electronic music, memes, edit images, get answers to everything, and more, with Onyx, a Discord bot powered by Node.JS, and coded using